Skip to Content

 There are lots of incredible villages a short becak ride away from Bukit Lawang.
 You can hail down a becak driver or take a local guide to the villages.

-The becak is a tricycle which features a driver and hatched seating for two people.
+The becak (or opelet) is a tricycle which features a driver and hatched seating for two people.
 It is powered by a scooter.

 Many of the villages have traditional markets, gorgeous rice fields, and views over rubber plantations.